marypiper/bcbio_single_cell_workflow/lessons/01_bcbio_run.md

 		More information regarding the `bcl2fastq` command and directory structures for other sequencing machines can be found in the [documentation](../docs/bcl2fastq2_guide_15051736_v2.pdf).

 4. The output files should be in the `BaseCalls` directory.
 For each file of sequenced reads, there should be four associated FASTQ files (R1-R4).
-These

 	- **R1 (61 bp Read 1):** sequence of the read
 	- **R2 (8 bp Index Read 1 (i7)):** cellular barcode - which cell read originated from